At Pyeongchang Games, Patrick Chan makes graceful exit from a figure-skating world that's left him behind

 He doesn't leave bitter, just perplexed by it all.
 He came into these Olympics speaking differently than he once did.
 Four years ago, in Sochi, Chan was a contender for the gold medal, and he talked of aggressively chasing victory with a mixture of footwork and complex jumps.
 But the quad failed him, and he was forced to settle for silver.
 He admitted last week that it took two years to get over that.

 But in Pyeongchang, Chan talked instead of just wanting to skate a clean program, one that he could be proud of.
 It was his way of saying that he wouldn't be attempting as many quads as his competitors.
-In a sport where competitors are rewarded for taking risks, even if they don't land cleanly, Chan was skaters conservatively.
+In a sport where competitors are rewarded for taking risks, even if they don't land cleanly, Chan was skating conservatively.

 With the evolution of men's figure skating since 2014, Chan walked into what former Olympic figure skater Kurt Browning calls a "volatile jumping environment," in Pyeongchang, leaving him outside the field of contenders.